Education and inspiration are the heart of our mission. Here are some of our favorite resources.

 The National Writers Union is the only labor union that represents freelance writers in all genres, formats, and media.

-Overcome Writer’s Block with the professional help of Jack Elias, CHT, author of the internationally acclaimed Finding True Magic: Transpersonal Hypnosis & Hypnotherapy/NLP and founder-director of The Institute for Therapeutic Learning.
+Overcome writer’s block with the help of Jack Elias, CHT, author of Finding True Magic: Transpersonal Hypnosis & Hypnotherapy/NLP and founder-director of The Institute for Therapeutic Learning.

 Since 1953 The Paris Review has published world-class fiction, poetry, and essays.
 Often recognizing and ushering in superb new talent, literary stars such as Jack Kerouac, Philip Roth, Mona Simpson, George Steiner, and V.S.
 Naipaul all made their publishing debuts in The Paris Review.